PeanutBase/BIND_annotation/README.md

   * STAR
   * HiStat2
   * TopHat2
-* If using both Paired-end and Single end reads: merge and sort BAM files
+* If using both Paired-end and Single end reads: merge PE and SE BAM files and sort combined BAM files
 * If combined BAM file is larger than 100 GB it is recommened to split the BAM file by chromsome
   * A large BAM file could take weeks to finish